la2050/archive/_projects/2016/center-for-sustainable-communities.md

   access","Self-sufficiency","Obesity","Local water","Resilient
   communities","Residents receiving coordinated healthcare services","Walk/bike/transit score"]
+project_proposal_impact:
+  - Access to healthy food
+  - Housing affordability
+  - Waterways
+  - Healthcare access
+  - Self-sufficiency
+  - Obesity
+  - Local water
+  - Resilient communities
+  - Residents receiving coordinated healthcare services
+  - Walk/bike/transit score
+project_proposal_description: >-
+  Utilizing the model of 'What Makes Community?' as our focus, NHS is working with the City of Compton, Pacific Coast Regional, and METRO CDC to create the first of several Centers for Sustainable Communities in Compton, CA. The Center will help low-to-middle income families in Compton deal with the impacts of divestiture by serving as a hub to provide access to housing, transit, employment, healthy living, and community food resources that make communities stronger and more resilient.
+project_areas:
+  - Central LA
+  - South LA
+  - Gateway Cities
+  - County of Los Angeles
+  - City of Los Angeles
 project_proposal_best_place: >-
   The Center for Sustainable Communities is a diverse, multi-use 28,000 sq ft community facility in Compton, CA that will provide a broad range of